StormFireFox1/Refuge/content/fixed/about.md

 weight = 1
 +++

 I'm Matei-Alexandru Gardus.
-I am a student at "Tudor Vianu" National Computer Science High School, and I have been taking a shot at computer science for a while now.
+I am a student at UC San Diego and I have been taking a shot at computer science for a while now.
 I like coding various gadgets and gizmos for myself, friends or even freelance around with close friends.

 I'm a master procrastinator at heart, as this blog suggests.
 However, I like to consider myself a *productive* procrastinator.
 In other words, I like to do something related to a topic as a procrastinating activity.